Isle of Wight Railway: From 1948

 At the beginning of 1948 the railways of Great Britain passed into nationalised ownership under British Railways.
 The holiday traffic soon resumed its buoyant volumes after World War II, but the railway carryings were far surpassed by the use of buses (3 million and 17 million respectively in 1951).

 The Bembridge branch was lightly patronised and was closed on 21 September 1953.
 The harbour at Bembridge (Brading Harbour) was of course still extant, and a toll road across the harbour mouth continued to be operated by British Railways.
+The harbour, by then renamed to Bembridge Harbour, was transferred from British Rail to the Bembridge Harbour Improvements Company by the Pier and Harbour Order (Bembridge Harbour) Confirmation Act 1963 (c. xxiii).

 The Isle of Wight Central Railway had taken over the Ryde and Newport Railway and the Isle of Wight (Newport Junction) Railway in 1887, and it too had been absorbed into the Southern Railway in 1923 and now British Railways.
 On 6 February 1956 the IoWCR line from Sandown to Newport closed.

 The Beeching plan

-The railways of Great Britain were incurring large and increasing financial losses in the late 1950s and Government became concerned about the impact on the economy.
+The railways of Great Britain were incurring large and increasing financial losses in the late 1950s and government became concerned about the impact on the economy.
 In 1963 a report was published, The Reshaping of British Railways, recommending radical changes.
 The report has become known as The Beeching Report, after the Chairman of British Railways at the time, Dr Richard Beeching.